magento/merchdocs/src/stores/store-urls.md

    - **Upgrade Insecure Requests** — To upgrade any requests for standard unsecured HTTP pages to secure HTTPS, set to `Yes`.

-1. Most Magento installations use the default `X-Forward-Proto` **Offloader Header** to identify the protocol as either `HTTP` or `HTTPS`.
+1. Most Adobe Commerce installations use the default `X-Forward-Proto` **Offloader Header** to identify the protocol as either `HTTP` or `HTTPS`.
 If your server configuration uses a different `offloader_header`, enter it here.

 1. When complete, click <span class="btn">Save Config</span>.